United Nations Postal Administration: Early stamps and their popularity

 In 1968, the UNPA made an agreement with Swiss postal authorities, and on 4 October 1969 began to issue stamps in franc denominations for use at the Geneva offices.
 A 1979 agreement with Austria led to similar stamps for Vienna.

-There was a resurgence of interest in UN stamps in the 1970s, which may have peaked with the almost immediate sellout of the panes of 20 issued for the UNPA's 25th anniversary—three of the four denominations sold out on the date of issue (8 October 1976); the fourth sold out within two and a half months.
+There was a resurgence of interest in UN stamps in the 1970s, which reached a peak with the almost immediate sellout of the panes of 20 issued for the UNPA's 25th anniversary—three of the four denominations sold out on the date of issue (8 October 1976); the fourth sold out within two-and-a-half months.
 A similar issue, in 1979, for the International Year of the Child sold out on the day of issue.
 The story made the front page of The New York Times.
 In 1980, the first of an annual series depicting members' national flags sold nearly 3.5 million of each individual stamp.

 Controversy

-In 1981, interest began to diminish after controversy erupted concerning the UNPA's issuance of stamps for the "Inalienable Rights of the Palestinian People".
-The proposal for issuance, and the issuance itself, was extensively and critically covered by The New York Times and by Linn's Stamp News.
-The fifteen cent denomination became the first UNPA stamp since 1954 to sell fewer than a million copies when more than a million were printed.
-By 1983, many more stamps were selling fewer than a million copies, though sales of Vienna stamps remained strong.
-In 1986, the souvenir sheet for the World Federation of United Nations Associations became the first issue to sell fewer than a half-million copies where at least that many were printed in UNPA history.
+Objections to UNPA's 1981 stamps on the "Inalienable Rights of the Palestinian People" came from Israeli and Jewish media which said the United Nations was promoting the Palestine Liberation Organization, which is considered a terrorist group by Israel.
+The stamp was met with further concern over the revenue it generated with some claiming the revenue would go to Yasser Arafat.
+Revenue from United Nations stamps are allocated to the general budget, not the cause they depict.

+Decline in interest

+Sales of United Nations stamps declined by two-thirds throughout the 1980's.
+An audit showed the UNPA's income declined from $13.5 million in 1980 to $4.5 million in 1987.
+Reasons for the decline were attributed to the political and social themes of the stamps, an aging population of collectors, and the general decline in stamp collecting worldwide.